cremedelacremetop/cremedelacreme/README.md

 :-------------------------:|:-------------------------:
 ![](/images/country_event_LOCF.png) |![](/images/country_event_MFO.png)

-Regarding the differences we did found a diffeence between each pair od distribution, hoever all of them where negligibe.
+Regarding the differences we did found a diffeence between each pair od distribution, however all of them where negligibe.
 These results are the same for not imputed and imputed data.

 ##### Top-Lists
 When analysing EST and TBSE events by top-list, we found that Editors' choice is a distribution that behaves way different than the other two.
 This behaviour was the same across the three approaches (imputed data).